legend042004/Medi-Cliq-Automatic-Drug-Dispenser-/readme.txt

+Note:- This is Half Section of the whole project where the qr encoding and doctor, patient login is developed and maintained privately by another team member.

+here is the code of the dispenser Mechanism developed by me.

 # QR-Based Medicine Dispenser

 This project is a **QR-based medicine dispensing system** that automates medicine retrieval using a **Flask backend, PostgreSQL database, QR scanning, and Arduino-controlled servos** for dispensing.
 The system ensures **accurate and efficient medicine distribution** with a web-based UI.